 The sculptures—from a diverse cross-section of international artists—are truly astonishing and the sheer variety of botanicals is mind-blowing.
-I won’t even attempt to start listing anything, I’ll just say keep your camera or phone ready, for there’s a lot of beauty to behold and photograph.
+Keep your camera or phone ready, for there’s a lot of beauty to behold and photograph.

-When you go, make the time to take your time; you’ll want to experience every sculpture and plant, and likely take tons of pictures.
+When you go, make the time to take your time; you’ll want to experience every sculpture and plant.

 Be sure to follow both boardwalks through the mangroves.
 One leads to “Keel” (from Turkey!) and then to the gazebo right on the Peace River.
 The other takes you to a glimpse of “Glass Fronds” on the Tetrault property.

-There are benches in shady places to just sit and enjoy, which was lovely, but my personal must-do was purchasing fish food from the gift shop and inciting a colorful feeding frenzy in the Koi.
+There are benches in shady places to just sit and enjoy the lovely surroundings.
+You can also purchase fish food from the gift shop and incite a colorful feeding frenzy in the Koi.
 There are interesting local items available for purchase as well.